common-workflow-language/user_guide/src/topics/best-practices.md

 - Each `CommandLineTool` description should focus on a single operation only, even if the (sub)command is capable of more.
-Don't overcomplicate your tool descriptions with options that you don't need/use.
+Don't overcomplicate your tool descriptions with options that you don't need or use.

 - Custom types should be defined with one external YAML per type definition for re-use.